 “Madison Dearborn Partners has executed a number of corporate carve-outs over the last several years.
 Through these investments, we have worked with all of the large search firms and many boutiques as well.
 Mike Doonan and his team at SPMB are at the front of that pack and have helped us successfully hire talented CIOs through highly organized processes.
 While we value Mike’s ability to source candidates, we place an even higher value on his judgment and advice regarding selecting the right candidate.
 We look forward to engaging him to help us with other companies in our portfolio.”

 Jason Shideler – Madison Darborn Partners, LLC

-Growing up in a family in financial services, I had the opportunity as a kid over summers to deliver coffee and pizza to traders on the floor at Solomon.
-This was the go-go 90s, and I became particularly adept at dodging steel-reinforced corded telephones.
+I spent most summer in NYC running around the trading floor at Solomon.
+This was the go-go 90s, and I became particularly adept at dodging steel-reinforced corded telephones thrown by frustrated traders.

 What are your favorite books/movies?

 As for books, A Star Called Henry by Roddy Doyle and It Can’t Happen Here by Sinclair Lewis.
 I’m a sucker for historical fiction, particularly coming of age novels focused on challenging times in history.
 As for movies, for sure Zoolander… because, well, most situations in life are somehow relatable to Zoolander.

 Which band would you love to tour with?

 I’ve been a die-hard Weezer fan since the Blue Album.
 My wife and I even follow around their San Jose based tribute band.